AntonLydike/imshare/README.md

      - `notes.md`: Notes regarding the share, not visible to the user.
 Reserved for future use (e.g. in an admin client)
      - `index.md`: Optional message attached to the share
      - `*.jpg`: Images that are to be shared (will be copied over to a web-accesible location, thumbnails will be generated)
-     - `state.json`: JSON searilized state information attached to the share such as last updated time, content hash, etc. (not yet in use)
    - `index.md`: Content shown on the landing page
    - `404.md`: 404 Message for unknown shares
  - `static`: Static files that are copied to the web: